doiac/doiac.github.io/README.md

-# The Website of the NTOU  by NTOU DOIAC.
+# The Website for NTOU's Career by NTOU DOIAC.